Infinity Mirrored Room

 • Westside

-Something of a local powerhouse, the Skirball aims to look at connections between 4,000 years of Jewish heritage and different communities around L.A.
-Those with an interest in Jewish history will get the most from some of the exhibits, but this is an egalitarian enterprise that should interest most visitors with a sense of cultural adventure.
-The more headline-grabbing temporary exhibitions often focus on prominent Jewish figures (like Leonard Bernstein or Ruth Bader Ginsburg) or beloved pieces of pop culture (like Star Trek and the creations of Jim Henson).
+The Skirball looks at connections between 4,000 years of Jewish heritage and different communities around L.A.
+Those with an interest in Jewish history will get the most from some of the exhibits, but this is an egalitarian enterprise that should interest any visitor with a sense of cultural adventure.
+The more headline-grabbing temporary exhibitions often focus on prominent Jewish figures (like Leonard Bernstein or Ruth Bader Ginsburg) or beloved pieces of pop culture (like Marvel artists or the creations of Jim Henson).
 Little ones will love “Noah’s Ark,” a wonderful kid-oriented (and separately ticketed) exhibit that explores cultural differences through a retelling of the old animals-two-by-two tale.

 • Museums